davidgasquez/handbook/content/concepts.md

 Properties to look for in Processes:

 - Algorithmic.
 So you don't need to think about choices.
 This reduces mental overhead and anxiety (The Paradox of Choice).
-  - A way to reduce choices i self binding (like Ulyses did).
+  - A way to reduce choices is self binding (like Ulyses did).
 Limiting our actions in the future will reduce the choices we'll need to do.
 - Flexible.
 Make if fluid enough to keep up with changes.
 - Low Friction.
 Simple processes are easier to understand and apply.
 - Short Feedback Loop.
 Show the results as soon as you can.